TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Index.rst

 Templates can be used with or without a Layout.

 * *With a Layout* anything that's not inside a section is ignored.
-When a Layout is used, the Layout determines which sections will be rendered from the template through use of :xml:`<f:render>` in the Layout file.
+When a Layout is used,   the Layout determines which sections will be rendered from the template through the use of   :xml:`<f:render>` in the Layout file.
 * *Without a Layout* anything that's not inside a section is rendered.
 You can still use sections of course, but you then must use f:render in the template file itself, outside of a section, to render a section.

 :file:`Partials`
 ----------------